jaipurlove

 An American in this community was a rare occurrence.
 It took me a few days to just understand how to teach these children, what was culturally appropriate, and how things worked.
 On one of those early days during a snack break, the male teacher was talking to me outside the school.
 It was hot that day, and I remember the sun was in my eyes during our conversation.
 “I grew up in this community,” he paused, “and now I’m a teacher here.
 It is important for the children to see me here – that I came back and made something of myself.
 They can think, I can make something of myself too.”

-Also read: Best Physiotherapists in Jaipur
+Also read: Rent a bike in Jaipur

 Teaching in India, a unique life-changing experience